-8. On the My desk tab, we will need only the My profile, My messages and My friends sections, all others are not needed for forum administrators.
+8. On the My desk tab, we will need only the Account, Messages and Friends sections, all others are not needed for forum administrators.
 Choose Module: My Desk and enable only the UI elements listed below, do not enable the rest.

 9. Finally, we need only the Forums option in the Tools menu.
-Choose Module: Tools and enable only the Tools UI element as you can see in the screenshot below.
+Choose Module: Tools and enable only the Community and Tools UI elements as you can see in the screenshot below.
 Leave all the remaining UI elements disabled.

 10. We can now verify what we have achieved.
 Log out of Site Manager and log back in to CMS Desk as the ForumsGuy user created in step 3.
 You will see the a simplified user interface as in the following screenshot.